AjayKumar0077/Disaster_prediction/README.md

-Disaster Risk Prediction using World Risk Index Data This project aims to predict the World Risk Index (WRI) for different regions using machine learning.
-The model is built and evaluated based on various factors contributing to disaster risk, such as exposure, vulnerability, susceptibility, and coping capacities.
+🌍 Disaster Risk Prediction using World Risk Index Data

+This project leverages machine learning to predict the World Risk Index (WRI) for different regions across the globe.
+The World Risk Index is a crucial measure that reflects a region’s disaster risk, determined by its exposure, vulnerability, susceptibility, and coping capacities.

+By analyzing these factors, this project aims to provide valuable insights into disaster preparedness and risk reduction.

-Dataset
+📊 Dataset

+File: World_risk_index__cleaned_data.csv

-The model is trained on the World_risk_index__cleaned_data.csv dataset.
-This dataset contains the World Risk Index and its component indicators for various regions over several years.
+Description: Contains World Risk Index values and its contributing indicators for various regions over multiple years.

-Features:
+Features

 Region